mhcrnl/ogcalc/doc/gtk-c.rst

 :c:func:`ogcalc_class_init` is the class initialisation function.
 This has no C++ equivalent, since this is taken care of by the compiler.
 In this case it is used to override the :c:func:`finalize` virtual function in the :c:type:`GObjectClass` base class.
 This is used to specify a virtual destructor (it's not specified in the :c:type:`GTypeInfo` because the destructor cannot be run until after an instance is created, and so has no place in object construction).
 With C++, the vtable would be fixed up automatically; here, it must be done manually.
 Pure virtual functions and default implementations are also possible, as with C++.
+But it's "manual".

 :c:func:`ogcalc_init` is the object initialisation function (C++ constructor).
 This does a similar job to the :c:func:`main`